ROVR Docs

 1.3.2 Using “LightCone” (Professional 3D Lidar Collection Device) for Data Collection

 The “LightCone” is a professional device equipped with a multi-channel lidar (>120 channels, 200 meters measurement range), capable of directly sensing the surrounding 3-dimensional environment in real-time.
 It also integrates automotive-grade integrated navigation systems and large-aperture (>130mm) measurement antennas.
-The device integrates 4G/5G networks to automatically collect, process, and upload data, earning $ROVR tokens, as well.

 During usage, users still need to connect the device to their smartphones via Bluetooth or Wi-Fi.
 However, the smartphone is only used as a control terminal, with no special requirements and no need to stay online constantly.